The plan of visiting the Khao Yai National Park started with a curiosity of mine.

-- Two is to be a backpacker, stay at Pak Chong and do the park trails.
-You can hire two-wheeler from Pak Chong or take a songthaew to park and walk up to the visitor center.
-I stayed at Jungle Planet after reading many good reviews about it.
-And it was one of the best stays (humble simple one).
-Paaphon knows the forest, arranges trips, arranged vehicle, he can speak good
+- The second option is to be a backpacker, stay at Pak Chong and make the park trails.
+You can hire a two-wheeler from Pak Chong or take a songthaew to park and walk up to the visitor centre.

-Am gonna elaborate the backpacker way.
 The blue truck dropped us in front of a small pathway leading to our homestay.
-It was monsoon time, July end and the road was all slushy.
-My biggest worry was, if it rains no animals will come out.
+It was monsoon time, July end, and the road was all slushy.
+My biggest worry was—if it rains, no animals will come out.
 I kept my fingers crossed and hoped that the next day would be bright and sunny.
-It was evening and we had planned to go watch the bats of Khao Yai.
-It is a natural phenomenon and there is no way you should miss it.
-Millions of bats emerge out of the Khao Yai caves at dusk and go out into the fields looking for food.
-It is like music in the sky.
-After watching this spectacle we returned to our room, I could not sleep hearing to the thunderous pour!

 More pictures and about the bats of Khao Yai here - Dancing of a million bats at Khao Yai National Park